Choosing the Right Light Bar: The Power of The Sun

-The drivers are so advanced that they will flash the diode on and off, faster than your eye can see.
+The drivers are so advanced, that they will flash the diode on and off, faster than your eye can see.
 The benefit of this is that the light is not on for fractions of a second, effectively reducing its heat creation while minimizing the output lost.
 While this will create a slightly dimmer light source, you’re ensuring the 50,000-hour, always ready, tough-as-nails diode a lifetime the manufacturer promised.
-Cheap manufacturers don’t even have drivers, they just use a voltage regulator and call it good, all the while the premium brands go even further and use thermal transfer paste and copper heat transfers to guarantee that every ounce of heat that is created is transferred to those huge aluminum heat-syncs.
+Cheap manufacturers don’t even have drivers.
+They just use a voltage regulator and call it good, all the while the premium brands go even further and use thermal transfer paste and copper heat transfers to guarantee that those huge aluminum heat-syncs get every ounce of heat.
 Yeah!
 Science!

 Many of your cheap lights are going to just set an angle that works with the diode to throw the light into a place that falls in the category of spot or flood or whatever works.
 What you really want is to buy from a company that put R&D time into the development of reflectors and projectors that do everything they can to maximize the efficiency of the diode.
-What’s a big 10w LED worth if it has a crappy reflector and only gets 60-percent of the light down range?
+What’s a big 10-watt LED worth if it has a crappy reflector and only gets 60-percent of the light down range?

 Companies like Rigid, Wurton, KC HiLiTES, Hella, ARB, VisionX, and Baja Designs drop a ton of time and money into the development of these reflectors and projectors.
 Take Hella for example.
 On their flagship Rallye light, they reversed the diodes, and pointed them backwards towards the reflector in an odd, flux-capacitor style in an attempt to get as much usable light possible to emit from the diodes.